 - Specially trained volunteers

-The aim of the team is to ensure you are able to access services which are appropriate to you.
+The aim of the team is to ensure you are able to access services that are appropriate to you.

 When to access Palliative Care Services?